hackla-engage/engage-warc-test/CONTRIBUTING.md

 Contributions to the project or its dependencies should be made in form of Github request.
 Each request will be reviewed by a core contributor (someone with merge permissions) and be either merged to the main tree or require more changes based on feedback

-For Documentation, please read [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+For documentation, please read [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 Anyone is welcome to open an issue report for feature requests and feedback.